Kehilas-Zichron-Yaakov/shul-display/announcements.md

 **Announcements for Shavous 5781**

+**Mazel Tov** to Rami and Esther Rachamimov on the birth of a baby girl!

 **Flowers** Thank you to the Celnik family for sponsoring the Shul flowers for Yom Tov.

 **Shavous Night Learning**